airflow-helm/charts/charts/airflow/UPGRADE.md

 ### Request for Contributions:
 - improvements for the docs
 - any feature you need to get the chart running in your environment (NOTE: we won't always implement every feature proposed)
-- resolve the issue with Scheduler liveness probe
-  - The issue is the python import: `from airflow.jobs.scheduler_job import SchedulerJob` fails in the probe, but NOT when executing bash commands on the container, which is strange!
 - replace the `postgresql` and `redis` sub-charts (currently declared in `requirements.yaml`) with straight YAML in this chart
 - implement a system where `XXX.extraPipPackages` only requires a single installation after each "helm upgrade" (probably using Jobs and PersistentVolumeClaims)
    - This will be most beneficial for `airflow.kubernetesPodTemplate.extraPipPackages`, as those pip installs have to run for every task in "KubernetesExecutor" mode